tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 </i> </font> </center>
 <br>

 In retrospect, I should have taken more steps to evaluate *how* I was spending money and readily give-up on certain ideas (like *needing* to thermoform a bar mold or not finding alternative ways to temper chocolate) after a few road blocks.
 My stubbornness and desire to make certain solutions work definitely hurt more than it helped this time.
+I'd advise anyone else to learn from my mistake and be willing to try alternative approaches.

 ### Next Steps (if there are any)